|

 Instructions

 • Butter the sides of a heavy 2-quart saucepan.
-Add sugar, sour cream, corn syrup, and salt to the saucepan; cook over low heat, stirring constantly, until sugar is dissolved.
-Turn heat up to medium; cook until mixture boils.
-Continue cooking, stirring occasionally until it reaches about 238 F on candy thermometer, or soft ball* stage.
+Add sugar, sour cream, corn syrup, and salt to the saucepan; cook over low heat, stirring constantly, until the sugar dissolves.
+Turn the heat to medium and cook until the mixture boils.
+Continue cooking, stirring occasionally, until it reaches about 238°F on a candy thermometer, or soft ball* stage.
 Remove from heat.

 • Pour the fudge mixture into a buttered 8-inch square pan or, for thicker pieces, a 9-by-5-inch loaf pan.